german-one/uni_deque/README.md

   <br/>

 ## The implementation
 A Deque unites the functionality of a Stack and a Queue.
 That means a Deque holds the pointer to the first element `head` and a pointer to the last element `tail` of a container for the values to save.
-Aditionally this implementation maintains the number of saved values `size` and an error indicator `err`.
+Additionally this implementation maintains the number of saved values `size` and an error indicator `err`.
 Only a pointer of type `ud_t` is needed as interface referencing the Deque.
 Schema:
 ![deque](images/deque.png)